DIG-Kaust/MDD-StochasticSolvers/README.md

 * **MDD_basic.ipynb**: notebook performing a basic example of MDC and MDD to familiarize with the forward modelling and inverse problem

+* **MDD_stochasticgradient.ipynb**: notebook performing a stochastic gradient descent example of MDC and MDD

 * **WavefieldSeparation-dipping_MDD_dipping.ipynb**: notebook performing wavefield separation for synthetic obc data with dipping seabed followed by standard MDD
 * **Marchenko_angle_gathers.ipynb**: notebook performing marchenko redatuming + MDD + angle gathers for a number of depth levels